 Assembling A Sandwich With Slow Smoked Pork

 In the world of barbecue, smoked pork ranks high.
+There are dozens of bbq pork recipes available.
 The process of making it yourself can seem daunting, though.
 Where do you start?
 What kind of meat do you use?
 How do you keep it moist?
 My mission is to see to it that these questions no longer stand in your way.
 Making your own slow smoked pork for a great sandwich is not difficult; in fact, once you know what you are doing, it is actually fun.
 With a few materials, a bit of time, and a little care, you will produce a meal that is so delicious you just might be eating homemade pork sandwiches every weekend.

 - Wood for superior flavor, choose hickory or oak.
 You can use any kind you like, though, with the exception of alder and mesquite.
 If you smoke with either of these two, you are likely to add an unpleasant taste to your meat.
 Wood gives the best flavor, but it is possible to use charcoal instead.
 Just soak chunks of hardwood in water before beginning the fire, and add them to the charcoal while they are still damp.
 Be aware that you might find it necessary to add more charcoal and wood chunks as the cooking process goes on.